-- ▶ Hispanics give to causes relating to children, education, and arts and culture.63 - Latinos give in response to specific emergency needs such as hurricanes or earthquakes in Latin America.64 - Hispanics give based on a strong sense of cultural heritage, with a desire to preserve traditions, a sense of responsibility to family, remittances to the country of origin and a preference for giving to groups that assist their ethnic communities.65 - ➤ A personal connection is instrumental to giving.66 - Factors that influence the degree to which people give include generation, national origin, length of residence in the US and standing within one's social class.67 - Affluent Latinos give to organizations where they hold a leadership position or know the leaders.68
+- ▶ Hispanics give to causes relating to children, education, and arts and culture. - Latinos give in response to specific emergency needs such as hurricanes or earthquakes in Latin America. - Hispanics give based on a strong sense of cultural heritage, with a desire to preserve traditions, a sense of responsibility to family, remittances to the country of origin and a preference for giving to groups that assist their ethnic communities. - ▶ A personal connection is instrumental to giving.

+Rivas-Vazquez, 1999.